brunoerg/asmapy/README.md

-# asmapy
-Asmap stuff for Bitcoin Core
+# Asmapy - Asmap stuff for Bitcoin Core

-CLI to convert dump files to human-readable dumps, compare two files, download dumps and other stuff.
+CLI to download dumps, convert dump files to human-readable ones, compare two files, and other stuff.
+Some codes presented here were originally written in [sipa/asmap](https://github.com/sipa/asmap/tree/nextgen).

 ### Installing and running